 In 2007, the Company founded Samodef-Forster Sarl to cover the shelving market in France.
 In May 2008, it established its first operation in Slovakia, Forster archivna a dopravná technika s.r.o., which is successfully marketing noise barriers, traffic engineering products and shelving systems in the country.

-The Company first set up in 1956 has grown into a group employing more than 700 staff in Austria and abroad.
+The Company first set up in 1956 has grown into a group employing approximately 700 staff in Austria and abroad.